uzl/multi-tenant-SaaS/README.md

-First create two sample tenant database named `dbtenant1`  and `dbtenant2`.
-For simplicity, we will create one `product` table in both database.
+We need two sample tenant database named `dbtenant1`  and `dbtenant2`.
+For simplicity, we have created one `product` table in both database.
 ```sql
 create table product
 (